sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

                `certificate_arn` values for each `hostname` entry specified under `listeners`.

+- `create_instance_sg` (boolean) - When True a security group will be created with a rule to allow all traffic from the ELB.
+Instances can then be assigned to this group as an alternative to using the `sg_id` option on targets.
+  - **Default:** `False`

 - `domain` (string) - The domain to append to short hostnames used elsewhere in the template.
   - Any hostname specified in the configuration which does not contain a dot (.) will be treated as "short" and this value will be appended.
 If a